itsOwen/BettervKBasalt/README.md

 ## FAQ

 #### Why is it called vkBasalt?
-It's a joke: vulkan post processing &#8594; after vulcan &#8594; basalt
+It's a joke: vulkan post processing → after vulcan → basalt

-#### Does vkBasalt work with dxvk and vkd3d?
+#### Does vkBasalt work with DXVK and VKD3D?
-Yes.
+Yes, vkBasalt works with both DXVK (DirectX 9/10/11 to Vulkan) and VKD3D (DirectX 12 to Vulkan).

 #### Will vkBasalt get me banned?
 Maybe.
 To my knowledge this hasn't happened yet but don't blame me if your frog dies.

-#### Will there be a openGl version?
+#### Will there be an OpenGL version?
-No. I don't know anything about openGl and I don't want to either.
-Also openGl has no layer system like vulkan.
+No. OpenGL has no layer system like Vulkan.

-#### Will there be a GUI in the future?
-Maybe, but not soon.
-#### So is vkBasalt just a reshade port for linux?
+#### Does vkBasalt have a GUI now?
-Not really, most of the code was written from scratch. vkBasalt directly uses reshade source code for the shader compiler (thanks [@crosire](https://github.com/crosire)), but that's about it.
+Yes!
+Press Insert key in-game to access the full configuration interface.

+#### How does vkBasalt compare to ReShade?
+vkBasalt now offers a similar experience to ReShade with:
+- Runtime effect configuration
+- Live parameter adjustment
+- Preset system
+- ReShade FX shader support

+However, vkBasalt is Vulkan-specific and may have different performance characteristics.

+#### Can I use my ReShade presets?
+ReShade FX shaders are supported, but preset formats are not directly compatible.
+You'll need to recreate your presets using the vkBasalt interface.
 #### Does every reshade shader work?
 No. Shaders that need multiple techniques do not work, there might still be problems with stencil and blending and depth buffer access isn't ready yet.
-#### You said that "depth buffer access isn't ready yet", what does this mean?
+#### Does depth buffer access work?
-There is a wip version that you can enable with `depthCapture = on`.
-It will lead to many problems especially on non nvidia hardware.
-Also the selected depth buffer isn't always the one you would want.
+There is a WIP version that you can enable with `depthCapture = on`.
+It may lead to problems especially on non-NVIDIA hardware.
+The selected depth buffer isn't always the one you would want.

-#### Is there a way to change settings for reshade shaders?
+#### Can I change settings for ReShade shaders?
-There is some support for it [#46](https://github.com/DadSchoorse/vkBasalt/pull/46).
-One easy way so to simply edit the shader file.
+Yes!
+With the new ImGui interface, you can adjust ReShade shader parameters in real-time, just like in ReShade itself.

+#### How do I report issues?
+Please include:
+1. Your system specifications
+2. The game you're testing
+3. vkBasalt version
+4. Debug log (`VKBASALT_LOG_LEVEL=debug`)
+5. Steps to reproduce the issue